 30. Make Your Own Gifts and Household Products

 If you have any weddings or birthdays coming up, consider making your own gifts instead of heading to the mall.
 Making candles, cookies, soap and food mixes can be inexpensive and fun.
-Plus, everyone loves something personal.
+Plus, almost everyone loves something personal.

 You can also make your own cleaning products, toothpaste, shampoos, conditioners and more at home.
 This is a great, inexpensive hobby that can help you save big on home essentials.